shady2532/Remaking-Sonic/README.md

 # Remaking-Sonic
- small project for "Sonic the Hedgehog", a chartoon character, movement
+ small project for "Sonic the Hedgehog", a cartoon character, movement